• Skip to primary navigation

 Poking a toothpick into a baked cake to see if it is done baking.

 1. Use the right baking pan.
-Many pans don't conduct heat the same way which can lead to uneven baking.
+Many pans don’t conduct heat the same way, leading to uneven baking.
 For example, glass and silicone molds do not conduct heat well and are not recommended for baking cakes.
-The best cake pans are typically non-stick pans and dark pans for better heat conduction.
+The best cake pans are typically non-stick and dark for better heat conduction.

 2. Prevent sticking.
 There are two great ways to prevent your cake from sticking.
 Use a good baking spray like La Tourangelle.
 This a great gluten free baking spray.
 You can also line your cake pans with parchment paper.
 (NOTE: Pam Baking Spray is NOT gluten free!)